 The Botanical Garden is an extension of the Natural History Museum of Denmark at the University of Copenhagen.
 The garden and subsequently the greenhouse that surrounds it holds the largest known collection of living plants.
 It also accommodates a wide variety of plants that include three gene banks.
 The Botanical Garden possesses several distinguished affiliations.
 These include a connection to the largest Danish herbaria collections (that involve plants and fungi) as well as an affiliation with the central library for botanical literature in Denmark – BotaniskCentralbibliotek.

 The Kaisaniemi Botanic Garden is an outdoor wonderland that covers approximately four hectares.
 It’s advised that if you visit this scenic garden, you should do so in the summertime.
 This is when all of the flowers and various plants are in full bloom.
 The central garden is a focal point of beauty where all of the exotic plants converge around a small pond.
 All around the premises greenhouses ensure that this garden thrives all year long.
 A total of ten greenhouses, open to the public, allow visitors to view exotic plants from tropical wetlands, humid rainforests, tropical wetlands, and more.
 This location is also where you can find the world’s biggest seed.
 The Kaisaniemi Botanic Garden is certainly a location for those curious about the various types of plant life around the world.

+Whilst people might think of Scandanavia and log cabins as being typically European, there’s so much more out there.
 Europe is a wonderland of luxury greenhouses that house some of the most exotic plant life on the planet.
 Full of history, these greenhouses are a testament to the ingenuity of the times that they were built and continue to beautify the landscapes of Europe.